ErsatzTV/ErsatzTV/docs/user-guide/create-channels.md

 ### Streaming Mode

-Two streaming modes are currently supported: `MPEG-TS` (Transport Stream) and `HLS Direct` (HTTP Live Streaming Direct).
+Three streaming modes are currently supported: `MPEG-TS` (Transport Stream), `HLS Direct` (HTTP Live Streaming Direct) and `HLS Hybrid` (HTTP Live Streaming Hybrid).
-`MPEG-TS` is considered stable and is recommended for most purposes.
-`HLS Direct` is unstable and is not recommended for general use, but can avoid the need to transcode with some clients.
+* `MPEG-TS` transcodes content and supports watermarks, though some clients will have issues at program boundaries
+* `HLS Direct` does not transcode content and can perform better on low power systems, but does not support watermarks
+* `HLS Hybrid` transcodes content and supports watermarks, and can perform very well at program boundaries with some clients

 ### FFmpeg Profile